zmilan/laravel-docker-setup/README.md

 # Main use case
-This repository is created with one use case in mind: to have easy option to start developing Laravel + LiveWire application locally.
+This repository is created with one use case in mind: to have easy option to start developing Laravel + Livewire/Filament application locally.
+Most services are placed inside `docker-compose.override.yml.example` as optional, in case you wish to run only Laravel.
+Since Laravel is set to SQLite by default, MySQL service is commented out by default, but you can activate it if needed.

 ## Steps